zenevan/SAS/Set.md

 C:\Users\youruser\\.config\mudlet\profiles\Torilmud\
 EVERYTHING

-launch mudlet in offline mod
+launch mudlet in offline mode

 use package manager to load:NyyLIB013dev.mpackage with package manager this will be in the directory you copied.